 As of August 2016, money market mutual funds account for nearly 1,000 of the more than 8,000 mutual funds available to investors.
 Even more impressive is the fact that money market assets account for around 20% of all mutual fund assets.
 That's nearly $2.69 trillion invested in money market funds alone.

 By law, a money market fund is defined as a mutual fund that is required to invest in low-risk securities.
 This means these funds are relatively low-risk investments compared to other types of mutual funds.
 They also pay dividends to shareholders that are aligned with short-term interest rates.

 Money market funds invest in assets like certificates of deposits, government securities, commercial paper of companies, and other low-risk, highly-liquid securities.
 Unlike other mutual funds, they attempt to keep their net asset value (NAV) at a constant $1.00 per share.

 Don't confuse money market investing with money market deposit accounts found at local banks.
 For example, money market funds are not insured through the Federal Deposit Insurance Corporation (FDIC).

-Even though money market funds are not insured, they are still considered very safe investments because the fund's holdings typically include investments like Treasury Bills sold by the federal government.
+Even though money market funds are not insured, they are still considered very safe investments because the fund's holdings typically include securities like Treasury Bills sold by the federal government.
 Since the government has the ability to raise funds to cover expenses through taxes, the likelihood of default on a government security is extremely low.
-That's why many consider money market funds a "safe" investment.
+That's why many financiers consider money market funds a "safe" investment.

-Stated another way, it is very likely that the U.S. government will pay all interest due on its bonds and bills.
+Just how safe are these investments?
+It is very likely that the U.S. government will pay all interest due on its bonds and bills.
 If the government were to stop paying on these obligations, U.S. citizens have bigger problems to worry about than the interest rate or dividend payment on a money market fund.

 About the Author - Money Market Mutual Funds (Last Reviewed on August 4, 2016)